RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 ---------

 To identify the bottlenecks in the system, support for profiling of low-level synchronization is optionally available.
-The profiling support is a BSP build time configuration option (``--enable-profiling``) and is implemented with an acceptable overhead, even for production systems.
+The profiling support is an RTEMS build time configuration option and is implemented with an acceptable overhead, even for production systems.
 A low-overhead counter for short time intervals must be provided by the hardware.

 Profiling reports are generated in XML for most test programs of the RTEMS testsuite (more than 500 test programs).
 This gives a good sample set for